 McDonald (2014) studied the effect of generator noise on fouling of four vessels by Ciona intestinalis and found that fouling was highest at locations closest to the generators and lowest furthest away from the generators.
-Subsequent in vitro experiments demonstrated that larvae in the presence of noise settled much faster (2h- 20h compared with 6h-26h for control), underwent metamorphosis more rapidly (between 10 and 20h compared with ca 22h) and had a markedly increased survival rate to maturity (90-100% compared with 66%).
+Subsequent in vitro experiments demonstrated that larvae settled much faster in the presence of noise (2h-20h compared with 6h-26h for control), underwent metamorphosis more rapidly (between 10 and 20h compared with ca 22h) and had a markedly increased survival rate to maturity (90-100% compared with 66%).
 Other studies also reported that noise emissions from vessels promoted fouling by organisms including ascidians (Stanley et al., 2016).
 Echinus esculentus has no hearing perception but vibrations may cause an impact, however no studies exist to support an assessment.
-No evidence could be found for the effects of noise or vibrations on the characterizing hydroids or Antedon spp.
+No evidence could be found for the effects of noise or vibrations on Antedon spp. but whilst they may respond to vibrations by curling their arms in defence, they are unlikely to be considered sensitive.